AvillaDaniel/AvillaForensics/README.md

 https://www.linkedin.com/pulse/avilla-forensics-uma-revolu%C3%A7%C3%A3o-global-na-per%C3%ADcia-digital-avilla-dvtuf/

-# *** (NEW) *** Avilla Forensics 3.8
+# *** (NEW) *** Avilla Forensics FREE

-- Finally, version 3.8 BETA of Avilla Forensics is available!
+- Finally, version FREE of Avilla Forensics is available!
 - With just over three years of existence, the tool has evolved remarkably, becoming indispensable for experts and users around the world.
 - The big highlight of this version is its ability to deal with cases involving mobile devices that use newer operating systems, such as Android 14 and 15.
 Starting with this update, it is now possible to perform the APK Downgrade on Android 14.
 In addition, a advanced module that allows access to more storage regions, surpassing traditional collections.
 - Another innovative feature is the possibility of performing data acquisition simultaneously on multiple devices, meeting complex demands that require this type of approach.
-- Finally, version 3.8 brings the powerful Avilla App Full Extraction as a complement.
+- Finally, version FREE brings the powerful Avilla App Full Extraction as a complement.
 With this tool, you can collect data from any application on the DATA partition, without the need for root access or APK Downgrade.
 The feature is even more robust by allowing the extraction of data from secondary profiles registered on the device.
 - Downgrade support for over 400 apps.

 Avilla Forensics is located in first place in the award international Forensics 4:Cast 🥇🏆, in the tool category no commercial.
 Announcement made at the event from the SANS Institute.